ManuelMessner3298/ais_turtlebot3burger_obstacle_avoidance/README.md

 # ais_turtlebot3burger_obstacle_avoidance

-this project is developed in Ubuntu 18.04 LTS with ROS melodic, Gazebo11 for installation put the following commands in the terminal:
+The ROS package was developed in Ubuntu 18.04 LTS with ROS melodic and gazebo11.
+The ROS package has only been tested with this setup, but normally it should also run on other Linux distributions.
+To install, enter the following commands in the terminal:

 1. Install gazebo (if not yet installed | http://gazebosim.org/tutorials?tut=install_ubuntu): <br>
     $ curl -sSL http://get.gazebosim.org | sh